robotframework/robotframework/doc/python/PythonTutorial.rst

 Modules
 -------

-Importing Modules
+Importing modules
 '''''''''''''''''

-* Importing existing Python modules is as simply as saying ``import modulename``.
+* Importing existing Python modules is as simply as saying :code:`import modulename`.

-* Alternative syntax is ``from modulename import submodule``.
+* An alternative syntax is :code:`from modulename import something`.

-* Python has a comprehensive `standard library`_ so already there's plenty of existing code to be imported!
+* Python has a comprehensive `standard library`_ so there is plenty of existing code to be imported.
+It is recommended to study what is available to avoid reinventing wheels.

-Creating Modules
+Creating modules
 ''''''''''''''''

-* Every ``.py`` file is effectively a Python module so you have already created some modules.
+* Every :path:`.py` file is effectively a Python module, so you have already created at least :code:`hello` module.

-* For example we could have following code in a file called  ``test.py``:
+* For example we could have following code in a file called  :path:`example.py`:

   .. sourcecode:: python

     def hello(name="World"):
-        print "Hello, %s" % name
+        print "Hello, %s!" % name

     if __name__ == "__main__":
         hello()